 Tip: If you are creating a new presentation, then another alternative is to use any of the existing countdown equipped presentations in the downloaded ZIP (look within the Samples folder) -- and then use that presentation as a starting point to create your own slides, already equipped with a countdown!
 You then don't need to follow any of the other steps mentioned on this page.

-- Now, choose the Insert tab (highlighted in red within Figure 3) of
+- Now, choose the Insert tab of the Ribbon

 - Within the resultant dialog box, browse to the location where you have the countdown timer video saved, and insert it on the